Help other lawn owners decide! Write a review to tell them what you like and dislike about APL Lawn Spraying

 Best for Family and Environment: The Professional

 In regards to consumer products, often I am asked about “such’n such” at Home Depot.
 Yet because of the advanced technology I use and the “dumbing-down” of consumer products, I usually cannot comment – there is little similarity between my practices and products and the consumer market.
-If there is going to be harm to people, pets and the environment, it will be the “Weekend Warrior” doubling down on on fertilizer and insecticide to cure chinch bugs in one hour – not the professional using advanced practices and products.
+If there is going to be harm to people, pets and the environment, it will be the “Weekend Warrior” doubling down on fertilizer and insecticide to cure chinch bugs in one hour.
 If your concern is the environment – hiring a professional is best for environment.

-There is nothing better for you, your pets and the environment than a healthy lawn (see How Green is Turf).
-Professional lawn spraying is not a form of pollution, but actually the opposite.
-Lawn spraying is effective, accurate use of products that are safe and do not pollute.
+There is nothing better for you, your pets and the environment than a healthy lawn – it acts like a biological filter surrounding your home.
+Professional lawn spraying is not a form of pollution, but a service that keeps your lawn - that biological filter - operating at full capacity.
+Lawn spraying is not polluting – it is effective, accurate use of products that are safe and do not pollute.